ASDIO1/Creational-Patterns-Example/README.md

 -  An initial character creation.
 -  A menu which lets the user choose to create more characters, to select another character that was created or to showcase the actual player in use.

+This process is in the main program (program.cs)

 Note: The default character in use is the initial character that is created at the start of the program.

 ## Documentation